jeroentvb/wind-forecast/README.md

+# Discontinued
+Since windguru released their 'windguru model mix' feature, this project's purpose has been defeated.
+Windguru model mix is basically what I was trying to achieve with this project, and it does it even better, by taking model resolution and last updated time into account.

 ## Disclaimer
 This app scrapes data from other websites.
 Scraping websites is a grey area and may not be allowed by all websites.